What happens when you search for a keyword on Google?

 A whole bunch of results in less than a second!

-I mean, we do know that there’s a complex algorithm behind it.
+I mean, we do know that there’s a sophisticated algorithm behind it.
 But, can we break it down to understand the ‘how’ of it?

 Let’s give it a shot!